Summer is Heating up and the Mellophones are Coming Out

 “Aside for the fact that they play in the same key and are brass instruments, the similarities end there.”

 Why do ensembles use them at all?
-So far as I can tell the use of mellophones is driven almost exclusively by marching band directors.
-They are certainly really handy in the modern drum corps.
+Mellophones are certainly really handy in the modern drum corps.
 Imagine this scenario.
-A corps has a few too many “trumpet” players and not enough mellophone players.
+A corps has a few too many trumpet players and not enough mellophone players.
 Point at the bottom three, and say “you, you, and you, play mellophone.”
 And three more mellophone players are born.
 The mellophone uses trumpet fingerings and a mouthpiece similar to a trumpet mouthpiece; they are good to go.
+Even more typical perhaps though is mellophones are played often by woodwind players.
+It is the easiest brass instrument in many ways with the typical mouthpiece setup.

 Another thing I constantly hear as a benefit of using mellophones is that their sound “cuts through” on the marching field.
-How often does one describe a good horn tone as being one that cuts through?
+Which is, to a point, a good thing, you do need heard.

-There is another option; B-flat marching horns.
-Many horn teachers feel that this instrument is better for horn players in marching groups.
+Horn teachers have tended to prefer B-flat marching French horns for their students who march.
 They are much more horn-like than the mellophone with a rounder sound and use a normal horn mouthpiece.
-Sure, they won’t feel as good as a mellophone to a trumpet player, but, again, this is an instrument geared to horn players, not trumpet converts.
+Sure, they won’t feel as good as a mellophone to a trumpet or woodwind player, but, again, this is an instrument geared to horn players, not converts.

 In any event mellophones are here to stay.
-While on one hand with some seriousness I would tend to suggest three options for horn players playing in marching groups that use mellophones (percussion, guard, or drum major), there are things you can do to cope.
+I have heard it said that there are three options for horn players playing in marching groups that use mellophones — percussion, guard, or drum major — but there are things you can do to have a better experience.
 I found in my surfing this morning an interview by Scooter Pirtle in another mellophone related website, The Middle Horn Leader, with Texas Tech horn professor Christopher Smith who marched French horn bugle with the Belleville Black Knights and the Madison Scouts.
 His suggestion is pretty on the money.

 SP: Many French horn players who are marching drum corps are being required to switch to mellophone bugles and to also switch to the mellophone “trumpet-styled” mouthpieces.
 For those players who make the switch, how can they best limit the damage of switching back and forth between concert French horns and mellophone bugles?